nathanl/jquery.persistentForm/README.markdown

 - You want your user to be able to save on demand
 - You like speed

-## Speediness

-A few things that make persistentForm speedy:

-(coming soon)

 ## Basic Usage

 ```javascript